-11.19 Reconfigured Circuits
+11.20 Reconfigured Circuits

 You can reconfigure multiple circuits, which is typically necessary when a large number of circuits are in the PARTIAL status.
-When reconfiguring multiple circuits, the selected circuits can be any combination of DISCOVERED, PARTIAL, DISCOVERED_TL1, or PARTIAL_TL1 circuits.
-You can reconfigure tunnels, VAP circuits, VLAN-assigned circuits, CTC-created circuits, and TL1-created circuits.
+When reconfiguring multiple circuits, the selected circuits can be any combination of DISCOVERED, PARTIAL, DISCOVERED\TL1, or PARTIAL\TL1 circuits.
+You can reconfigure tunnels, VAP circuits, VLAN-assigned circuits, VCAT circuits, CTC-created circuits, and TL1-created circuits.
+The Reconfigure command maintains the names of the original cross-connects.

 Use the CTC Tools > Circuits > Reconfigure Circuits menu item to reconfigure selected circuits.
-During reconfiguration, CTC reassembles all connections of the selected circuits into circuits based on path size, direction, and alignment.
+During reconfiguration, CTC reassembles all connections of the selected circuits and VCAT members into circuits based on path size, direction, and alignment.
 Some circuits might merge and others might split into multiple circuits.
 If the resulting circuit is a valid circuit, it appears as a DISCOVERED circuit.
-Otherwise, the circuit appears as a PARTIAL or PARTIAL_TL1 circuit.
+Otherwise, the circuit appears as a PARTIAL or PARTIAL\TL1 circuit.